zazoid/yolo_tracker/README.md

 ## In short

-this is AI for looking throgh your CCTV video archive and deting everything you don't want to spend time on.
+This is AI for looking throgh your CCTV video archive and detcing everything you don't want to spend time on.
 Also it has a special mode for working on the fly, by utilizing inotify linux kernel feature for monitoring dir you define.
-File arrived, than processed - that's easy.
+File arrived, then processed - that's easy.

 No installation, no docs - just pass --help, then read sources.